2025 Calendar available now! | Visit our online shop for gifts that support local wildlife!

 Sheffield & Rotherham Wildlife Trust are calling upon the new government to commit to a plan to finally halt and reverse the trend of declining nature.

-In view of the nature crisis, Sheffield and Rotherham Wildlife Trust, along with colleagues across all UK Wildlife Trusts, have identified five priorities for politicians ahead of the next general election:
+In view of the nature crisis, Sheffield and Rotherham Wildlife Trust, along with colleagues across all UK Wildlife Trusts, have identified five priorities for the new government:

 Priority 1: